Learn how to use Guided Reading in your K–2 classroom.

 Guided Reading is an instructional method in which teachers work with small groups of students who are reading at similar levels.
 In this course, we'll take an in-depth look at how to use Guided Reading in the primary grades.

-You can take this course on the Lesley University campus in Cambridge, Massachusetts, online, or at your school with a group of colleagues:
+You can take this seminar online in real-time or at your own pace, or with a group of colleagues from your school or district:

-- At Your School: For a group, by request
+- With Your Colleagues: For a group, by request virtually or in-person

 We'll also discuss how to analyze assessment data to form flexible groups, select appropriate texts, and plan Guided Reading lessons for diverse groups of students.